 The dissertation is a self-contained piece of individual and original research, offering the student the chance to study in depth a topic that interests them guided by a member of the Department’s academic staff as their supervisor.
 Teaching and learning takes place through one-to-one tutorials.
 The key aims of the module are: to enable the student to construct an extended and original research project on an appropriate topic which is clear and realistic in scope and seeks to make a distinct contribution to the student’s chosen field; to develop independent research skills; and to develop professional standards for the presentation of research material.
 It will usually be related to a topic covered in the student’s Masters programme and can be tailored so that the research is relevant to a future career.
 Research for the dissertation will usually be standard academic qualitative or quantitative research, but depending on your programme (and with permission of your programme leader,) you may also be able to produce a more practical investigation in collaboration with an organisation, involving a consultancy project or a placement experience, or engage with more experimental methodologies.
 Meetings with supervisors are organized by the student and fortnightly meetings are recommended, although the number of meetings will vary, depending on your individual requirements and dissertation topic.

-Teaching on MA Media, Culture and Everyday Life is delivered through weekly workshops held on campus.
-These usually last for 3 hours per module per week.
-Depending on which module options are taken, there may be lectures and separate seminar sessions scheduled.
-But all classes will take place on campus in person.
-Class sizes for master’s programmes in the Department of Communication and Media tend to be small, but numbers can vary depending, again, on what option modules are selected.
-A typical class in will include between 10-20 students.
+Teaching on the MA Media and Politics (MPEM) is delivered through weekly workshops held in person on the Liverpool main campus.
+These usually last for two to three hours per module and week.
+Class sizes for Master’s programmes in the Department of Communication and Media tend to be small, but numbers can vary from module to module and from year to year.
+A typical class in the MA Media and Politics usually includes between seven and 15 students.

-You will be assessed predominantly by coursework.
-This will take a number of different forms, including essay, research proposal, fieldwork exercise, or master’s dissertation.
-In addition, you will be assessed by presentations in certain modules.
-Other assessment formats may apply also depending on the options modules taken.
+You will be assessed mostly by coursework.
+This will take a number of different forms, including essays, academic posters, group reports, a research proposal, and a master’s dissertation.
+In addition, students will be assessed by presentations in certain modules.
+Other assessment formats, such as written or oral exams, may also apply depending on the optional modules selected by the student.

 We have a distinctive approach to education, the Liverpool Curriculum Framework, which focuses on research-connected teaching, active learning, and authentic assessment to ensure our students graduate as digitally fluent and confident global citizens.